WojtekKamilowski/CI_PP3_TDP/README.md

 5. Go to the "settings" tab, then to Config Vars and press "Reveal Config Vars".
 6. In the field for KEY add "CREDS" and into VALUE field copy & paste entire content of creds.json file, and click "Add".
 7. Below add another Config Var with KEY = "PORT" & VALUE = "8000".
-8. Add Buildpacks: firtly python (it must be on the top) and then node.js below.
+8. Add Buildpacks: first python (it must be on the top) and then node.js below.
 9. Go to the "Deploy" section and select GitHub for Deployment method, click "Connect to GitHub".
 10. Search for a repository to connect to.
 11. Click enable automatic deploys and then deploy branch.